AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </tr>
 <tr>
 <td>HDInsight 3.2 clusters</td>
 <td>Hadoop 2.6/HDP2.2 is available with HDInsight 3.2 clusters.
 It contains major updates to all of the open-source components.
-For more details, see What's new in HDInsight and <a href ="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.2.0/bk_HDP_RelNotes/content/ch_relnotes_v220.html" target="_blank">HDP 2.2.0.0 Release Notes</a>.</td>
+For more information, see What's new in HDInsight and <a href ="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.2.0/bk_HDP_RelNotes/content/ch_relnotes_v220.html" target="_blank">HDP 2.2.0.0 Release Notes</a>.</td>
 <td>Open-source software</td>
 <td>All</td>
 <td>N/A</td>
 </tr>
 <tr>
 <td>HDInsight on Linux (Preview)</td>
 <td>Clusters can be deployed running on Ubuntu Linux.
-For more details, see Get Started with HDInsight on Linux.</td>
+For more information, see Get Started with HDInsight on Linux.</td>
 <td>Service</td>
 <td>Hadoop</td>
 <td>N/A</td>
 </tr>
 <tr>
 <td>Storm General Availability</td>
 <td>Apache Storm clusters are generally available.
-For more details, see Get started using Storm in HDInsight.</td>
+For more information, see Get started using Storm in HDInsight.</td>
 <td>Service</td>
 <td>Storm</td>
 <td>N/A</td>